 How To Prepare

-For 2 to 5 days before the test, you will be asked to stop taking:
+For a few days before the test you may be asked to avoid:

 - Sedatives and tranquilizers.